 - 1. An employee of the District conditioning the provision of an aid, benefit, or service of the District on an individual's participation in unwelcome sexual conduct (i.e., quid pro quo sexual harassment).
 This applies to all employees. - 2.
 Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to an education program or activity.
 This applies to all students and employees. - 3.
 Sexual assault, dating violence, domestic violence, or stalking, as those terms are defined under certain federal laws.
-(For a full definition of those terms, visit ccsd.net, keyword search "Title IX.")
+(For a full definition of those terms, visit ccsd.net, keyword search "Title IX," or visit https://ccsd.net/ district/info/title-ix.php).
 This applies to all students and employees.